My Plantiful Cooking

 Also get a FREE high-protein vegan recipe eBook + weekly new recipes!
 Unsubscribe anytime.

-Cooked garlic in a cast iron skillet on a blue teacloth.
+Sauteing garlic in a cast iron skillet.

 ✔️Helpful tips